 The grenade pouch was similar in design to the mess tin carrier, but considerably smaller in size.
 Capacity was supposed to be two M26 or M67 (C13) fragmentation grenades but the fit was so tight that soldiers said that you could only fit one and one-half grenades into it.
 Five V40 "Mini Frag" grenades fit in the pouch quite nicely.
 Soldiers often used the pouch to carry the cleaning kit for the SMG.
-The velcro loop on the bottom of the grenade pouch was intended to carry the grenade launcher for the FN C1 rifle.
+A velcro loop on the bottom of the grenade pouch was intended to carry the grenade launcher adapter for the FN C1 rifle.

 Bayonet Frog and Bayonet

 The Bayonet Frog was similar to the WE '51 pattern and the two were interchangable.
 The C1 bayonet was used on the Canadian made FN C1 and C2 rifles and on the C1 Submachinegun.

 Similar in design to the WE '51 Browning Hi Power Holster, the WE '64 holster had a sleeve added next to the spare magazine pouch for the oil bottle.